Low (complexity)

 In computational complexity theory, a language B (or a complexity class B) is said to be low for a complexity class A (with some reasonable relativized version of A) if A^{B} = A; that is, A with an oracle for B is equal to A.

-Such a statement implies that an abstract machine which solves problems in A achieves no additional power if it is given the ability to solve problems in B at unit cost.
-In particular, this means that if B is low for A then B is contained in A. Informally, lowness means that problems in B are not only solvable by machines which can solve problems in A, but are “easy to solve”.
+Such a statement implies that an abstract machine that solves problems in A achieves no additional power if it is given the ability to solve problems in B at unit cost.
+In particular, this means that if B is low for A then B is contained in A. Informally, lowness means that problems in B are not only solvable by machines that can solve problems in A, but are “easy to solve”.
 An A machine can simulate many oracle queries to B without exceeding its resource bounds.

 Results and relationships that establish one class as low for another are often called lowness results.
 The set of languages low for a complexity class A is denoted Low(A).

 Classes that are low for themselves

-Several natural complexity classes are known to be low for themselves.
-Such a class is sometimes called self-low.
+Several natural complexity classes are known to be low for themselves, i.e. B^{B} = B. Such a class is sometimes called self-low.
 Scott Aaronson calls such a class a physical complexity class.
 Note that being self-low is a stronger condition than being closed under complement.
 Informally, a class being low for itself means a problem can use other problems in the class as unit-cost subroutines without exceeding the power of the complexity class.

 The following classes are known to be self-low: